isstac/spf-wca/README.md

 # SPF WCA
-`SPF-WCA` is a tool for algorithmic complexity analysis based on symbolic execution.
+SPF-WCA is a tool for algorithmic complexity analysis based on symbolic execution.
 It uses history-based guidance policies that enable exploration at large input sizes (e.g., number og elements to be sorted) of the target program.

-To cite `SPF-WCA`, please use the most recent paper that was accepted at ICST 2017:
+To cite SPF-WCA, please use the most recent paper that was accepted at ICST 2017:
 > Kasper Luckow, Rody Kersten, Corina Pasareanu, **Symbolic Complexity Analysis using Context-preserving Histories**, Proceedings of the 10th IEEE International Conference on Software Testing, Verification and Validation (ICST 2017), \[pdf\] \[bibtex\].

 ## Installation
 Before continuing, make sure that `jpf-core` and `jpf-symbc` are installed.

-To install `SPF-WCA`, update your `site.properties` file (usually `~/.jpf/site.properties`) with the path to your `SPF-WCA` directory.
+To install SPF-WCA, update your `site.properties` file (usually `~/.jpf/site.properties`) with the path to your SPF-WCA directory.
 ```
 spf-wca=/path/to/spf-wca
 ```